-UoPeople graduates are encouraged to keep in touch with Alumni Services at alumni@uopeople.edu.
+UoPeople graduates are encouraged to keep in touch with Alumni Services at alumni@uopeople.edu for the English programs and alumni@ar.uopeople.edu for the Arabic Division.

-CHAPTER 15: ACADEMIC POLICIES
+CHAPTER 16: ACADEMIC POLICIES

 General Code of Conduct

 University of the People has adopted a General Code of Conduct in order to maintain the quality of the learning experience and the cooperative standards of the University's educational mission.
 Students are required to follow the General Code of Conduct and act in accordance with it at all times, including complying with the requests of UoPeople officials acting within the scope of their employment responsibilities.
 All members of the University community are expected to engage in socially responsible behavior, upholding these principles in all areas of academic life, including electronic and other communications.